Ultimate guide to better DevOps / DevSecOps

 DevSecOps takes the methodology a step further by incorporating security as another fundamental component.
 Building security into your development system promotes a holistic view of your application’s threat surface.
 This reduces the risk of dangerous oversights that can occur when security is a checklist exercise at the end of a project.

-Implementing a DevSecOps workflow usually requires new processes and tools.
+Implementing a DevSecOps workflow usually requires new processes, documentation, and tools.
 To maximize your effectiveness, these tools should be simple and robust.
 Tailscale is a zero-config VPN that lets you quickly create a secure corporate network to support your development routines.
 In this article, you’ll learn more about DevSecOps and how Tailscale can protect your business.

 What is DevSecOps?